Rebirth Year Eleven

 –FLASHBACK: From Catwoman Vol. 5 #46.
 Batman and Catwoman team up, pausing only to make out on a rooftop before busting Mr. Freeze and his henchmen.
 Catwoman confiscates stolen loot.

 –FLASHBACK: From Batman: Three Jokers #3.
-Bruce travels to Alaska to spy on Joker’s wife and child, who is drawn to be around ten-years-old, hence the reason this scene is listed as a flashback here and now on our timeline.
+Bruce travels to Comoedia, Alaska to spy on Joker’s ex-wife (Jeannie) and child (Jeremy), who is drawn to be around ten-years-old, hence the reason this scene is listed as a flashback here and now on our timeline.
 Don’t forget, Batman will sporadically check-up on mother and son, moving forward.

 –FLASHBACK: From Detective Comics #1000 Part 11.
 Batman fights the team-up of Catwoman and Poison Ivy.